j7126/OctoPrint-Dashboard/README.md

 The dashboard uses the time estimates provided by PrintTimeGenius if it is installed but it is not required.

-From v1.13.0, multiple webcams are supported if the multicam plugin is installed.

 ## Credits

 * Inspired by OctoDash: https://github.com/UnchartedBull/OctoDash/